LearningSys/sosp17/acceptedposters.md

   * Subho Banerjee*, University of Illinois at Urbana-Champaign; Zbigniew Kalbarczyk, University of Illinois at Urbana-Champaign ; Steve Lumetta, University of Illinois at Urbana-Champaign ; Ravishankar Iyer, University of Illinois at Urbana-Champaign

  **Improving sample based cluster scheduler with learning based private-cluster-state**
-  * Chunliang Hao*, Institute of Software, Chinese Academy of Science
+  * Chunliang Hao*, Yinrun Lyu, Jie Shen; Celia Chen, Jian Zhai, Mingshu LiInstitute of Software, Chinese Academy of Science